Saturday, July 26, 2025

 Who provides the cheapest broadband in the UK?

-Looking specifically at low monthly cost, the cheapest nationwide broadband deals we’ve found are with Now, Onestream & Vodafone, with broadband deals for £25 or less per month.
+Looking specifically at low cost, the cheapest nationwide broadband deals we’ve found come in at £25 or less per month.
+Now, Onestream, SKY & Vodafone, can provide home broadband to around 99% of UK homes via the Openreach network.

-If you can get fibre to the premises (FTTP), the best full fibre deals we’ve found are with Community Fibre starting from £17.99 per month, followed by Gigaclear from £19.00 and Fibrus from £19.99 per month.
+If you can get fibre to the premises (FTTP), the best full fibre deals we’ve found are with Airband £16.50 per month, Community Fibre starting from £17.99, followed by Gigaclear from £19.00 per month.

 Cheapest and fastest don’t necessarily equal the best.
 In the most recent Ofcom customer satisfaction report (April to June 2024), SKY came out on top with the least number of Ofcom complaints 5 per 100,000, Plusnet came second with 6 out of 100,000.